 The Commission has therefore determined an export price pursuant to subsection 269TAB(3) after having regard to all available information.
-Specifically, the Commission has used a weighted average export price for the Philippines as recorded in the ABF import database at FOB terms in the review period.
+Specifically, the Commission has used a weighted average export price for the Philippines as recorded in the ABF import database at FOB terms in the inquiry period.

 The Commission has determined normal value for the uncooperative exporters pursuant to subsection 269TAC(6) after having regard to all relevant information.
-Specifically, the Commission has used the weighted average normal values established for Dole in the review period.
+Specifically, the Commission has used the weighted average normal values established for Dole Philippines in the inquiry period.

-The dumping margin for uncooperative and all other exporters of consumer pineapple from the Philippines is 25.0 per cent.
+The dumping margin for uncooperative and all other exporters of consumer pineapple from the Philippines is 22.9 per cent.